IT Nearshoring Poland: Why Hire Dedicated Developers in Poland?

 Given Poland’s great IT industry, it is a ripe place for IT outsourcing or nearshoring.
 The country is rife with IT talents, producing well over 15,000 IT graduates annually and over 99,500 high school students having IT-centric courses.
 In fact, Emerging Europe claims that the first outsourcing company was established in Poland, and this happened to be an IT outsourcing company.
 IT is also claimed to be the fastest growing sector of Poland’s Business Support Services.
 Poland as a nearshoring location or offshoring target is, therefore, a great decision.

 The IT industry is also a somewhat lucrative sector, with the average salary of IT specialists being above the national average salary by around 57%.
 The demand for IT professionals in the country is therefore undergoing rapid growth.
+In terms of IT service Poland became an attractive nearshoring destination for European tech companies.

 Poland isn’t the sole contender in the IT space in Europe, however.
 Its neighboring country, Ukraine, is also showing a lot of growth in the information technology field.
 Ukraine is home to over 185,000 IT professionals from over 4,000 technology companies, making it the largest IT service exporter in the continent.
 Moreover, over 1,000 of the 5,000 Fortune 500 companies have outsourced some of their IT services to Ukraine.